DemuteStudio/ReaHaptic/README.md

 ![Haptic Tracks](Images/Toolbar.png)

-You can load the toolbar by right clicking on your toolbar and select customize toolbar, then click import on the top right and navigate to: REAPER\Data\MenuSets and select
+You can load the toolbar by right clicking on your toolbar and select customize toolbar, then click import on the top right and go to the reaper recource folder: ...\AppData\Roaming\REAPER
-If you don’t know where your resource folder is go to Options >Show Reaper resource path in explorer/finder.
+If you don’t know where your resource folder is go to Options >Show Reaper resource path in explorer/finder. there go to Data\MenuSets and select ReaperHapticsToolbar.ReaperMenu
 ## Creating/Editing Haptics in ReaHaptic
 ---
 ### Haptics Workflow Scripts for Reaper